Crevils/InstaReport/README.md

 # InstaReport
-This is a script which reports targeted instagram accounts.
-Until it gets banned
+This is a script which reports targeted instagram accounts and instagram videos in bulk.

 [![forthebadge Made-With-Python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

 ### NOTE
 This tool is strongly for educational purpose.
 And don't waste your time on big accounts.
+This is a script which reports targeted instagram accounts.

+- Instagram limits the reports per unit time, tool will auto stop reporting after reached limit at almost 40 reports.
+- Shows "Reported Succesfully" after Each Request.
+- You can Report target again after some time (after 2-3 min).
+- Use IP of same region for high effecivity.

 ## Requirements
 [Python3 Or Above](https://www.python.org/downloads/)